bruno127/odin-recipes/README.md

 # odin-recipes
-This are my first web pages written in Croatian.
+This is my first web page written in Croatian.
 Welcome :)